elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/interoperable-data/topics/2-M4M-workshop.md

 * Origin: GO FAIR Foundation, part of their “[Three-point FAIRification Framework](https://www.go-fair.org/how-to-go-fair/)” to offer guidance to make data FAIR
 * Definition (GO FAIR; see below resources):
     * M4M workshops are agile, hackathon-style events; they are lightweight, fast-track (often 1-day) events to build new, or make informed choices regarding the reuse of already existing metadata schema; they are usually intended to kick-start FAIRification efforts with minimally viable metadata components that are modular, and can be later extended as needed.

 ---

-## Primary audience(s)

-* This lesson plan is designed to train local trainers to facilitate M4M workshops in their local institutions (so a Train-the-Trainer)
-* The audience of the M4M workshop itself are twofold (you need both of them to be in the training):
-    * Domain experts (who represent a domain community)
-    * FAIR metadata experts (data stewards) who guide a discussion leading to the metadata requirements that meet the FAIR data needs of that domain community

----